If you are a Mac user, you would know that Apple has a whole range of exclusive features for the macOS. One of these features is partitioning.

 Please note that if you want to partition your drive to run Windows on one of them, use Boot Camp Assistant instead of Disk Utility.

 Now you have successfully completed partitioning and are using the various operating systems on your Mac.
-After a while, you realize that you need extra storage for an OS.
+After a while, you realize you need extra OS storage.
 There are a few ways to get back that lost disk space, but what are they?

 DELETING OR ERASING A PARTITION